United Aircraft and Transport Corporation

+The United Aircraft and Transport Corporation was an American company from February 1929 to September 1934, based in Hartford, Connecticut.

-The United Aircraft and Transport Corporation was formed in 1929, when William Boeing of Boeing Airplane & Transport Corporation teamed up with Frederick Rentschler of Pratt & Whitney to form a large, vertically-integrated, amalgamated firm, uniting business interests in all aspects of aviation—a combination of airframe and aircraft engine manufacturing and airline business, to serve all aviation markets, both civil aviation (cargo, passenger, private, air mail) and military aviation.
+The company was formed in 1929.
+William Boeing of Boeing Airplane & Transport Corporation teamed up with Frederick Rentschler of Pratt & Whitney.
+Together, they formed a large, vertically-integrated, amalgamated firm.
+The firm united business interests in all aspects of aviation.
+These included airframe and aircraft engine manufacturing and the airline business.
+Its goal was to serve all aviation markets, including civil aviation (cargo, passenger, private, air mail) and military aviation.

 History

 The holding company controlled the stock of several aviation manufacturing companies, including the Boeing Airplane Company, Northrop Aircraft Corporation, Chance Vought Corporation, Hamilton Aero Manufacturing Company, Pratt & Whitney Aircraft Company, Sikorsky Aviation Corporation, and Stearman Aircraft Company.
 At its founding, the company initially controlled three airlines, Boeing Air Transport, Pacific Air Transport, and Stout Air Services.
 Other United Operations included the Boeing School of Aeronautics, United Aircraft Exports, United Airports Company of California, which built Burbank Airport, and the United Airports of Connecticut, which built factories in East Hartford for Pratt & Whitney and Chance Vought.
 The first annual report lists William Boeing as chairman, Frederick Rentschler as president, and Chance M. Vought, Philip G. Johnson, and George Wheat as vice presidents.

 The Standard Steel Propeller Company were added to United's portfolio shortly thereafter, followed by two airlines in 1930, Varney Air Lines and National Air Transport.
 The airline interests were soon grouped under a new management company known as United Air Lines, Inc. However, the individual airlines (as well as the individual companies held by United) continued to operate under their own names.